 Dr Erik Laux, Counselling Psychologist (hcpc) & Chartered Psychologist (BPS)

-Considering therapy and choosing a therapist can be confusing.
-You may also be anxious about starting a therapy and contacting a therapist, particularly as this may be a time when you might be feeling overwhelmed or vulnerable.
+You may feel anxious about starting a therapy and contacting a therapist, particularly as this may be a time when you might be feeling overwhelmed or vulnerable.
 I would want to assure you that my intention is to find a way of working together which suits you and your individual circumstances.
 To do so, I am offering you a safe space where you can explore any difficulties or challenges you may face.

 My integrative approach helps me to tailor the therapeutic input that I offer according to your individual needs, whether you are suffering from depression, anxiety, relationship difficulties, low self-esteem or other psychological difficulties.
 This means that sometimes I primarily listen very carefully in order to help you clarify your concerns and feelings, whereas at other times, I may be more directive in order to support you.
 Every person and problem is different, and the aim will be that you can improve your well-being and move forward in a constructive way.